 There are interesting cultural scenes in the film, such as the striker’s sister, a successful athlete (dancer) herself, goes to the coach and implores him to do whatever is necessary to get the best performance out of her brother.
 It reminded me of when Tony DiCicco was offered the coaching job for China’s WNT and was told he could hit the players.
 There are also other scenes to show family roles and normalcy.
 The striker’s mother washes her son’s kit by hand at the sink, and his dancer sister irons it.
 The older striker’s mother shops in a store full of beer, and laughs that he drinks it like water.

 Raised in the bosom of the Party we will triumph everywhereThe theme song for the film is quite rousing

 Let us glorify the honour of the motherland, let us glorify.

 The soccer in the film is okay, mostly of practices, but it appears to have been speeded up.
 I was a little confused by the balls they were using, which appeared to be brown leather from the 1950s, not the polyurethane balls of the 1970s.
 And all the male stadium fans are wearing suits and ties.
 The striker’s grueling practice of hitting 100 goals against opposite concrete walls is interesting.

 Koryo Studio is an art studio and travel agency in Beijing, specializing in North Korean art and travel, and run by an Englishman.
-They also produced the 2002 documentary Game of Their Lives, which I have not seen, about the North Korean team that played in WC 1966 in England.
+They also produced the 2002 documentary Game of Their Lives, about the North Korean team that played in WC 1966 in England.

 6 Soccer Movie Mom Rating = 6